lucho1/GreedyCrash-Project/README.md

 -Project Github: https://github.com/lucho1/GreedyCrash-Project

 ## Credits
-Music by Loquillo and Desgraciaus and modified by Lucho Suaya.
+Music by Loquillo and Desgraciaus and modified by Lucho Suaya with Audacity.
 Done with SDL, OpenGL, Bullet Library and Visual Studio.
 Game licensed under a MIT License (see full license at game folder or github repository).
 By Lucho Suaya and Jaume Avinyó.